a55tronaut/race2uranus/README.md

 Meanwhile, fans known as _Believers_ can stake their [$MAGIC](https://coinmarketcap.com/currencies/magic-token/) to support their idols and partake in their bounty!

+The live version of the game can be found at [race2uranus.lol](https://race2uranus.lol/)

 ## Motivation

 We are huge fans of the Treasure ecosystem and we wanted to contribute to it in some way.
 We're also avid gamers and builders so creating our own game was the perfect choice.